MiroHallo/mt-major-minor/README.md

-# Major and Minor double-couple decomposition of earthquake source
+# Major and Minor double-couple decomposition of earthquake source MT
 Major and Minor double-couple decomposition preserving the dominant PT-axis
 ***************************************

-  Codes for decomposition of non-double-couple moment tensors (MTs) with preserved dominant P- or T-axis.
+  This tool is intended for decomposition of non-double-couple seismic moment tensors (MTs) with preserved dominant P- or T-axis.
 The dominant axis direction is preserved for both the major and minor double-couple MTs.
 The Python script can be used for plotting of the trinity of beach-balls.

 1 METHODOLOGY
 ===================